CentOS/python-cicoclient/docs/cli_usage.rst

         optional arguments:
           --version             show program's version number and exit -v, --verbose         Increase verbosity of output.
 Can be repeated.
+          -q, --quiet           Suppress output except warnings and errors.
           --log-file LOG_FILE   Specify a file to log output.
 Disabled by default.
-          -q, --quiet           Suppress output except warnings and errors.
           -h, --help            Show help message and exit.
           --debug               Show tracebacks on errors.
           --endpoint <endpoint>
                                 Endpoint to the admin.ci.centos.org service.
 Defaults
                                 to: http://admin.ci.centos.org:8080/
           --api-key <api-key>   API key to admin.ci.centos.org service.
-Defaults to environment variable for CICO_API_KEY.
+If not provided the value of the CICO_API_KEY environment variable will be used if defined, followed by the contents of ~/.duffy.key if present, finally the contents of ~/duffy.key if present.

         Commands:
           complete       print bash completion command